 You must complete the required 18-hour post-licensing education course not later than 6 months after becoming licensed.
 You can schedule that course with Arkansas Real Estate School by clicking HERE!
 If you would like to complete this course as a self paced online class click HERE!

 * Applications can be submitted prior to completion of pre-license education.
 Please note that Certificates of Exam Eligibility will not be issued until 1) AREC receives proof of completion of pre-license education AND 2) the Applicant’s fingerprints are electronically submitted to Arkansas State Police.

 - Have reached the age of eighteen (18);

-- Successfully complete sixty (60) classroom hours of real estate education from an accredited post-secondary school or a school or organization licensed by the Arkansas State Board of Private Career Education.
+- Successfully complete sixty (60) classroom hours of real estate education from an accredited school.
 Thirty (30) of those classroom hours must be in the basic principles of real estate;

 - Pass the license examination;

-- Send the proper forms and fees to the Arkansas Real Estate Commission to pay for license no later than ninety (90) days after passing the examination.
+- Send the proper forms and fees to the Arkansas Real Estate Commission to pay for the license no later than ninety (90) days after passing the exam.

-- Complete 18 hours of Post-license education within 6 months after the initial license is issued.
+- Complete 18 hours of Post-license education not later than 6 months after the initial license is issued.

 Broker applicants must:

 - Have reached the age of majority, eighteen (18).